Six Republicans back Biden IRS nominee; Manchin opposes

 Six Republicans on Thursday voted to confirm Daniel Werfel as IRS commissioner, joining with all but one Democrat to back President Biden’s pick.

 Republican Sens.
-Bill Cassidy (La.), Susan Collins (Maine), Chuck Grassley (Iowa), Lisa Murkowski (Alaska), Thom Tillis (N.C.) and Todd Young (R-Ind.) voted to confirm Werfel.
+Bill Cassidy (La.), Susan Collins (Maine), Chuck Grassley (Iowa), Lisa Murkowski (Alaska), Thom Tillis (N.C.) and Todd Young (Ind.) voted to confirm Werfel.

 Sen. Joe Manchin (W.Va.) was the only Democrat to vote against Biden’s pick.
-The centrist had stated his plans to do so earlier this week over upset with how the Biden administration is implementing the Inflation Reduction Act.
+The centrist had stated his plans to do so earlier this week over concerns with how the Biden administration is implementing the Inflation Reduction Act, which was passed last year.

 Manchin acknowledged in a statement that Werfel is “supremely qualified” for the role, but said he has “zero faith he will be given the autonomy to perform the job in accordance with the law.”